elastic/cloudbeat/dev-docs/Cloud-Env-Testing.md

 # Cloud Environment Testing

-The [Create Environment](https://github.com/elastic/cloudbeat/actions/workflows/test-environment.yml) GitHub action deploys a full-featured cloud environment, pre-configured with all our integrations.
+The [Create Environment](https://github.com/elastic/cloudbeat/actions/workflows/test-environment.yml) GitHub action deploys a full-featured cloud environment, pre-configured with all our integrations (KSPM, CSPM and D4C).
 It also includes features for running sanity testing and automated deletion.

 ## How to Run the Workflow